eepyfemboi/AmongUsVRHacks/README.md

 if you dont like my code quality then dont open issues send prs

 also dont use it for malicious purposes pls

+you might be able to use this on quest with lemonloader, but im not sure and i wont fix any issues arising from this usage. https://github.com/LemonLoader/MelonLoader/wiki